Voice Input

 |---|---|

-| Voice Input | Enabled / Disabled (default: Disabled) |
+| Voice input | Enabled / Disabled (default: Disabled) |

-| Deepgram API Key | dg_... prefix, validated on save |
+| OpenAI API Key | sk-... prefix, validated on save.
+Powers both transcription and correction. |

 | Language | English, Spanish, French, German, Japanese, Chinese, Korean, Portuguese, Italian, Russian |